List of Gemstones

 Beryl Gem

-beryl gem
+beryl stone

 Beryl is a mineral that forms prismatic crystals and can come in different colours such as green (emerald), sky blue to bluish-green (aquamarine), colourless, golden to greenish yellow (heliodor), brown, reddish-brown, pink (morganite) and red.
 It is one of the most variable ones on this list of gemstones.